 Freebo talks about his original song "It Goes By Fast".
 He uses this song to talk about his songwriting process.Length: 25:56 Difficulty: 2.5 Members Only

 Freebo continues his partial capo and songwriting discussion using one of his original tunes, "Before the Separation," as an example.Length: 23:08 Difficulty: 2.0 Members Only

-Freebo continues the topic of the partial capo and songwriting using an original tune, "Something to Believe," off his album of the same name.Length: 16:17 Difficulty: 2.5 Members Only
+Freebo continues the topic of the partial capo and songwriting by using his tune "Something to Believe" from the album of the same name.Length: 16:17 Difficulty: 2.5 Members Only

-Freebo leaves us with one last lesson in this series: a beautiful song called "Standing Ovation."
-He concludes his discussion on songwriting and partial capos, and gives his final thoughts on the series.Length: 26:26 Difficulty: 2.5 Members Only
+Freebo leaves us with one last lesson in this series; he performs a beautiful song called "Standing Ovation".
+He also concludes his discussion on songwriting and partial capos, and gives his final thoughts...Length: 26:26 Difficulty: 2.5 Members Only

 View Full Biography